petuum-inc/poseidon-release/docs/source/tutorial-aws.rst

 Note: replace ``cluster-key.pem`` with a path to your AWS pem file.

+Execution
+^^^^^^^^^

-We can now test Posiedon with the following command.
+We can now launch Posiedon with the following command.
 The script, ``cifar10_train.py`` is an example model script included with the Poseidon installation.

 .. code:: bash

+    # The model is in the Poseidon install directory.
+This line gets the Poseidon home.
-    POSEIDON_HOME=`python -c 'import os; import tensorflow; print os.path.dirname(tensorflow.__file__)'` psd_run -c config.json "python $POSEIDON_HOME/models/image/cifar10/cifar10_train.py --max_steps 1000"
+    POSEIDON_HOME=`python -c 'import os; import tensorflow; print os.path.dirname(tensorflow.__file__)'`

+    psd_run -c config.json "python $POSEIDON_HOME/models/image/cifar10/cifar10_train.py --max_steps 1000"

+Note that the above script for cifarNet is included in the Poseidon release.
+If you wish to view the model, it is located in ``$POSEIDON_HOME/models/image/cifar10``.

 Poseidon Logs